hjk789/NXEnhanced/README.md

 If you use uMatrix, you have to allow **media** to `api.nextdns.io` to use the allow/deny buttons feature.

 On mobile, only Firefox Mobile has support for userscripts.
 The procedure is the same, install GreaseMonkey/TamperMonkey/ViolentMonkey and then install the userscript.
 However, keep in mind that NX Enhancer isn't optimized for mobile yet.

+**Note:** Although I'm supporting the compatibility with GreaseMonkey, I recommend that you avoid using it if you don't have a reason that forces you to use only GreaseMonkey.
+GreaseMonkey 4 is pretty buggy, specially with frames, and lacks many features that TamperMonkey has.
+You can use NX Enhancer in GreaseMonkey, but keep in mind that I don't know how long I'll keep support for it.

 ## Bug reports and suggestions